rajeevphysics/Obsidian-MathMatter/Notes/Magnatism/Magnetic Potential Energy.md

 ![[Pasted image 20250602183427.png]]
 >[!note] Explanation
 The less algined with the field the more potential energy is has, **Red has the most potential energy** and **green has the least**

+---

+> 📚 Like this note?
+[Star the GitHub repo](https://github.com/rajeevphysics/Thinkbook) to support the project and help others discover it!

+---